NPS-Cisco-2019/Backend-Fullstack/README.md

 # Backend-Fullstack

-App that fetches instant answers to high school problems
+App that fetches instant answers to mathematical and scientific problems to help JEE aspirants

+Uses OCR and web sorting algorithm